Latin: history and heritage. Greek language: a reminder for a beginner Greek Byzantine language when it appeared

 • GRECO

-• BYZANTINE in the Full accentuated paradigm according to Zaliznyak:
+• BYZANTINE in the Complete Accented Paradigm according to Zaliznyak:

-Byzantine, Byzantine, Byzantine, Byzantine, Byzantine, Byzantine, Byzantine, Byzantine, Byzantine, Byzantine, Byzantine, Byzantine, Byzantine th, Byzantine, Byzantine, Byzantine, Byzantine, Byzantine, Byzantine, Byzantine, ...
+Byzantine, Byzantine, Byzantine, Byzantine, Byzantine, Byzantine, Byzantine, Byzantine, Byzantine, Byzantine, Byzantine, Byzantine, Byzantine ysky, Byzantine, Byzantine, Byzantine, Byzantine, Byzantine, Byzantine, Byzantine, ...

 • BYZANTINE in the dictionary of Synonyms of the Russian language.

-• BYZANTINE in the New explanatory and derivational dictionary of the Russian language Efremova:
+• BYZANTINE in the New Explanatory Dictionary of the Russian Language by Efremova:

 adj.
-1) Pertaining to Byzantium, associated with it.
+1) Related to Byzantium, associated with it.
 2) Peculiar to Byzantium, characteristic of it.
 3) Belonging to Byzantium.
-4) Created, manufactured ...
+4) Created, manufactured...

-• BYZANTINE in the Dictionary of the Russian Language Lopatin:
+• BYZANTINE in Lopatin’s Dictionary of the Russian Language:

 Byzantine (from ...